Saksham-Gupta-30/HawkHacks22-AssemblyAI/README.md

 response_upload_by_url = ai1.upload_audio_by_url(media_url)
 transcript_id = response_upload_by_url.json()['id']
 ```
 #### Run the app python file as a python script and wait for a while.
-If output states Queued or Processing, run the print command at last again.
+If output states Queued or Processing, retrieve the jobs and print again.
+#### Make sure you have installed all the libraries(pandas, requests, rich)